 Check and remove ticks daily

 Checking for ticks daily is important, as is the method of removing any you come across.
-It is essential the ticks head does not remain embedded in your horse’s flesh so rather than rely on miniature flame throwers (matches) or gels to make the tick let go, invest in a tick removal device such as a Tick Key.
-They don’t cost a lot and they ensure the whole tick – head included – is removed.
+It is essential that the tick's head does not remain embedded in your horse’s flesh, so rather than rely on miniature flame throwers (matches) or gels to make the tick let go, invest in a tick removal device such as a Tick Key.
+They don’t cost a lot and they ensure the whole tick – head included, is removed.
 To kill the ticks, put them in a jar with methylated spirits or rubbing alcohol.

 Use a natural tick, flea and mosquito repellent